YunoHost-Apps/incus_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+Incus, a owerful system container and virtual machine manager.
+It is a communautary fork of LXD.